galasa-dev/galasa.dev/src/markdown-pages/docs/managers/zos-manager.md

 }
 ```

-# <a name="configuring"></a>Configuring

-The following properties are used to configure the z/OS Manager.
+## Testing CICS Regions on z/OS

-To provision a CICS Region for your test you need to configure the following properties as a minimum to connect to a CICS region, even if you do not reference a `@ZosImage` in your Galasa test.
-This is because CICS Regions sit on a z/OS LPAR, and so to provision and connect to a CICS Region in a test, you also need access to the z/OS image that it sits within to make requests on the CICS Region.
+To connect your Galasa test to a developer supplied environment with a provisioned CICS region as a minimum you need to configure the following properties, even if you do not reference a `@ZosImage` in your Galasa test.
+This is because CICS regions sit on a z/OS LPAR, and so to provision and connect to a CICS region in a test, you also need access to the z/OS image that it sits within to make requests on the CICS region.
 You might need to configure additional z/OS-related CPS properties, depending on your test.

 ```